jmartinkova/guide/docs/miscellaneous/self-hosted-dsw/configuration.rst

 Email Templates
 ===============

 Similarly to document templates, you can customize templates for emails sent by the Wizard located in ``templates/mail`` folder.
-It also uses `Jinja templating language <https://jinja.palletsprojects.com/en/3.1.x/>`__ (for email templates we use its implementation called `Ginger <https://ginger.tobiasdammers.nl/guide/>`__).
+It also uses `Jinja templating language <https://jinja.palletsprojects.com/en/3.1.x/>`__.
 And you can create HTML template, Plain Text template, add attachments, and add inline images (which can be used inside the HTML using `Content-ID <https://en.wikipedia.org/wiki/MIME#Related>`__ equal to the filename).

 Templates Structure
 ^^^^^^^^^^^^^^^^^^^